IntersectMBO/cardano-db-sync/doc/smash.md

 ## How to get the Swagger/OpenAPI info?

 First, run the application.
 Then, go to the localhost and copy the content into an [editor](https://editor.swagger.io/).
+TODO: Swagger has been disabled in recent releases.

 ## Delisting feature